-Regarding our international markets' performance, shipment volumes grew 11% while shipment value declined 2% compared to the same period last year.
-Performance was negatively impacted by the lapping of distribution pipeline fill in the previous year for new markets.
+Regarding our international markets' performance in the third quarter, shipment volumes declined 20% while shipment value declined 16% compared to the same period last year.
+Performance was negatively impacted by the lapping of outstanding pipeline fill to new markets in the previous year, amplified by production disruptions for Lamb's rum to the UK market.
 J.P.
 Wiser's in the US market continued to benefit from healthy distributor sell-out and the introduction of innovations in the market, as well as the resumption of normalized shipment phasing.
-Shipments of Lamb's rum to the UK market normalized after cycling last year's supply disruption.